 Diagnosing the system elements at the code and architecture level allows us to predict scaling issues, their significance, and what improvement steps can be made.

 What does code review help establish?

 - ways to cut costs on legacy system support;

 - ways to speed up new product or feature time-to-market;

 - the technology that is better suited for this particular product or service;

 - whether there are risks for the new code to cause product regression.

 One-off code audit

-Code review allows us to analyse the codebase status, highlight the most critical errors that are impacting your business procedures, and propose a course of action for their elimination.
+Code review allows us to analyze the codebase status, highlight the most critical errors that are impacting your business procedures, and propose a course of action for their elimination.

 Independent expert review